ersilia-os/chemxor/README.md

 ### Dataset Preparation

 ChemXor provides two generic Pytorch Lightning Datamodules (Regression, Classification) that can be used to train and evaluate the models.
-These Datamodules expects raw data as CSV files with two columns (SMILES, target).
+These Datamodules expects raw data as CSV files with two columns (target, SMILES).

 ```python
 from chemxor.data import OlindaCDataModule, OlindaRDataModule